SakshiAndhale/Price-Trends-of-Fruits-Vegetables-Complete/README.md

 ## Overview

 This project involves two datasets that contain detailed information on the **retail prices of various fruits and vegetables**.
-Each dataset provides insights into pricing, yield, cup-equivalent size, and value offered by different fruits and vegetables across various forms (fresh, canned, frozen, and dried).
+Each dataset provides insights into pricing, yield, cup-equivalent size, and value offered by different fruits and vegetables across multiple forms (fresh, canned, frozen, and dried).
 This project aims to extract meaningful insights and help retailers make informed decisions regarding inventory, pricing, and marketing strategies.

 ## Table of Contents